lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC Fragment: A data unit that carries a piece of a SCHC Packet from the sender to the receiver.

-* SCHC ACK: An acknowledgement for fragmentation.
-This message is used by the receiver to report to the sender on the success of reception of a set of SCHC Fragments.
+* SCHC ACK: An acknowledgement for fragmentation, by the receiver to the sender.
+  This message is used to report on the successful reception of pieces of, or the whole of the fragmented SCHC Packet.

 * SCHC ACK REQ: An explicit request for a SCHC ACK.
+By the sender to the receiver.

 * SCHC Sender-Abort: A message by the sender telling the receiver that it has aborted the transmission of a fragmented SCHC Packet.

 * SCHC Receiver-Abort: A message by the receiver to tell the sender to abort the transmission of a fragmented SCHC Packet.

-### Tiles, Windows, Timers, Counters, Integrity Checking {#MiscTools}
+### Tiles, Windows, Bitmaps, Timers, Counters {#OtherTools}

 The SCHC Packet is fragmented into pieces, hereafter called tiles.
 The tiles MUST be contiguous.

 Each SCHC Fragment message carries at least one tile in its Payload.

+#### Windows {#Windows}

 Some SCHC F/R modes may handle successive tiles in groups, called windows.
 If windows are used